 Income Tax Compliance After the Death of a Sole Proprietor

-The return of the deceased, however, would only include income up until the date of the assessee’s death.
-The assessee’s lawful heirs receive both the income from his or her assets and the tax debt upon his or her death.
+The return of the deceased, however, would only include income up until the deceased’s lawful heirs receive both the revenue from their assets and the tax debt upon their Death.
 Thus, the legal heir is now responsible for filing tax returns.
-This indicates that the legal heir may file tax returns on the decedent’s behalf.
+This indicates that the legal heir may file a tax return on the deceased’s behalf.

 The following steps must be followed in order to register as a legal successor on the e-filing website in the event that the assessee passes away.
-The legal heir must also file the return on the assessee’s behalf.
+The legal heir must also file the return on behalf of the assessee.

-Step 2: Next, select the “Register as Representative” option under the “My Account” page.
+Step 2: Next, select the “Register as Representative” option under the “Y Account” page.

-A redirect will take you to the “Register as Representative” page.
+A redirect will take u to the “Register as Representative” page.

 - Name and birthdate of the deceased according to PAN